BITSS-OPA/opa-deworming/code/05_final_opa.md

 ##########################################
 #    return( )                         # A list with all the objects
 #}                                     # generated inside the function
-# The following line executes the the code chunk and deposits on the its results
+# The following line executes the code chunk and deposits its results
-# into the current R enviornmen:
+# into the current R enviornment:
 #invisible( list2env(chunk_name_of_chunk(),.GlobalEnv) )
 #
 ##### Execute values of the functions above when needed for the text:
 # Anything under this comment is to create objects that are used in the body of
 # text.
 Not to be used in the final results (could be deleted).
 Each of these
-# object should end with the sufix _temp
+# object should end with the suffix _temp
 ```